ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 Backtesting issue
 ~~~~~~~~~~~~~~~~~

-The second issue is a security function that allows you to get “future”
+The second issue is a security function that allows you to get 'future'
 data while doing calculations using historical data.
 For example:
-``security(tickerid, “D”, high)`` on historical data will show the daily
+``security(tickerid, "D", high)`` on historical data will show the daily
 high price on the first hourly bar of the day.
 This can be used to
 create an incorrect backtesting strategy: